Cibyra

 Cibyra or Kibyra (Greek: Κίβυρα), also referred to as Cibyra Magna, was an Ancient Greek city near the modern town of Gölhisar, in Burdur Province.
 It lay outside the north-western limits of the ancient province of Lycia and was the chief city of an independent state known as Cibyratis.
-It's since 2016 in the Tentative list of World Heritage Sites in Turkey.
+Since 2016 it has been included in the Tentative list of World Heritage Sites in Turkey.

 Location

 The site is identified by its inscriptions.

 The Cibyratic plain is about 300 m above sea level.
 Cibyratis comprised the highest part of the basin of the Xanthus (river), and all the upper and probably the middle part of the basin of the Indus river, for Strabo describes Cibyratis as reaching the Rhodian Peraea.
 Mount Cragus (Babadağ) at 6,500 feet (1,969 m) bounded it on the west and separated it from Caria.
-Pliny's brief description states that the river Indus, which rises in the hills of the Cibyratae, has sixty perennial contributories.
+Pliny's brief description states that the river Indus, which rises in the hills of the Cibyratae, has sixty perennial tributaries.